 The Western diet contains very little SDA with the major dietary source being seafood although the amounts in seafood are very small.
-According to NUTTAB 20063, the amount of SDA in fish and other seafood is less than 0.2% of the total product or about 1% of all fatty acids in fish, such as Atlantic salmon.
+According to NUTTAB 20107, the amount of SDA in fish and other seafood is less than 0.2% of the total product or about 1% of all fatty acids in fish, such as Atlantic salmon.
 Thus, it follows that current intakes of SDA in Australian and New Zealand diets from food sources alone are low.

-Seed oils from the borage family (such as Echium and borage) are existing plant sources of SDA.
+Seed oils from the borage family (such as echium and borage) are existing plant sources of SDA.
 Echium oil, derived from the plant Echium plantagineum (commonly known as Paterson's curse in Australia) is the richest commercially available source (3.5-9.0% SDA), followed by blackcurrant seed oil (BCSO) (2-6% SDA) (Whelan et al. 2009).
-These oils are not currently permitted novel foods4 in Australia and New Zealand, nor are they currently permitted in supplements5 in Australia.
-However, fish oil supplements are readily available in both countries, although the SDA content of these is unknown and may vary depending on the source of the oil.
+These oils are not currently permitted novel foods8 in Australia and New Zealand, nor are they currently permitted in supplements9 in Australia.